Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 Pixel values in memory are formatted according to the dataFormat parameter, whichmust contain a value from the `VGImageFormat` enumeration.
 The data pointer mustbe aligned according to the number of bytes of the pixel format specified bydataFormat, unless dataFormat is equal to VG_BW_1, VG_A_1, or VG_A_4, in which case 1 byte alignment is sufficient.
 Each pixel is converted into the format ofthe destination image as it is written.

-If dataFormat is not equal to `VG_BW_1`, `VG_A_1`, or `VG_A_4`, the destination imagepixel (x + i, y + j) for 0 ≤ i < width and 0 ≤ j < height is taken from the N bytes ofmemory starting at data + j*dataStride + i*N, where N is the number of bytes per pixelgiven in Table 12.
+If dataFormat is not equal to `VG_BW_1`, `VG_A_1`, or `VG_A_4`, the destination imagepixel (x + i, y + j) for 0 â‰¤ i < width and 0 â‰¤ j < height is taken from the N bytes ofmemory starting at data + j*dataStride + i*N, where N is the number of bytes per pixelgiven in Table 12.
 For multi-byte pixels, the bits are arranged in the same order used tostore native multi-byte primitive datatypes.
 For example, a 16-bit pixel would be writtento memory in the same format as when writing through a pointer with a native 16-bitintegral datatype.

 If dataFormat is equal to VG_BW_1 or VG_A_1, pixel (x + i, y + j) of thedestination image is taken from the bit at position (i % 8) within the byte at data +j *dataStride + floor(i/8) where the least significant bit (LSB) of a byte is considered tobe at position 0 and the most significant bit (MSB) is at position 7.
 Each scanline mustbe padded to a multiple of 8 bits.
 Note that dataStride is always given in terms ofbytes, not bits.